Generic Name: Metoclopramide Injection Solution (MET oh KLOE pra mide)

 - If you are taking any drugs that may raise the chance of body movements you cannot control.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with metoclopramide injection solution, like certain drugs that are used for depression, pain, or Parkinson's disease.
-There are many drugs that must not be taken with this medicine.
+There are many drugs that must not be taken with metoclopramide injection solution.

 This is not a list of all drugs or health problems that interact with metoclopramide injection solution.